 Preparing to Expand Maintenance Management Software

-In many ways, expanding maintenance management software is similar to the initial implementation.
+In many ways, expanding usage of maintenance management software is similar to the initial implementation.
 There are several steps that should be considered and acted upon to ensure a successful expansion.

 - Key stakeholder buy-in.
 Without executive support, any initiative is far more likely to fail.
 It is vital to engage and secure the vocal support of key stakeholders in this expansion effort.